Find out about the fees, checks and complaints procedures involved in renting with a letting agent.

 - references from your employer or previous landlords

-You could provide a guarantor if you fail to a credit check or are unable to give references.
+You might be asked for a guarantor if you fail to a credit check or are unable to give references.
 This is someone who agrees to pay the rent for you if you do not.

 Allow inspections during your tenancy

-Letting agents might carry out inspections of your home during your tenancy to make sure the property is being kept in good condition.
+Letting agents might carry out inspections of your home during your tenancy to check the condition of the property.